aws/aws-fpga/sdk/management/fpga_image_tools/README.md

     AFIDEVICE    6       0x1d0f      0x1042      0000:00:1d.0
     AFIDEVICE    7       0x1d0f      0x1042      0000:00:1e.0

-* The list displayed above is for F1.16xl instance that have 8 FPGAs on slot 0 through 7.
+* The above list displayed the slots in an F1.16xl instance that has 8 FPGAs on slot 0 through 7.

 * The VendorId is the PCIe Configuration space Vendor ID, with 0x1d0f representing the Amazon registered PCIe Vendor ID.
 The developer can choose the Vendor ID for their own AFIs.